- Fruits: apples

 - Natural Resources/Environment: biodiversity, habitat enhancement

-The main goal of the study was to evaluate the potential of native bee habitat enrichment to boost native bee abundances of previously identified target bee species, as well as provide farmers with a supplemental income source.
+The main goal of the study is to evaluate the potential of native bee habitat enrichment to boost native bee abundances of previously identified target bee species, as well as provide farmers with a supplemental income source.

-The secondary goal was to continue surveying native bees for a sixth year within the apple orchards, with a focus specifically on the apple bloom periods.
+The secondary goal is to continue surveying native bees for a sixth year within the apple orchards, with a focus specifically on the apple bloom periods.
 Significant weather changes, perhaps due to global warming, have resulted in drastically different growing seasons during the past 5 years.
 The apple bloom shifted 4-5 weeks earlier during the past 2-3 years, occurring in March.
 Last year the weather shifted back to the typical bloom in April.
 Native bees abundance and diversity significantly varied during these blooms.
-These much earlier apple blooms can impact which native bees are present to pollinated the flowers (e.g. mason bees, Osmia species, are more important during early apple blooms).
+These much earlier apple blooms can impact which native bees are present to pollinate the flowers (e.g. mason bees, Osmia species, are more important during early apple blooms).